Save your garden potatoes in a smaller space! Here’s how you can make your own dehydrated potato flakes from scratch!

-Dehdyrating your own potato flakes isnt’ hard at all.
+Dehydrating your own potato flakes isn’t hard at all.

-Once the potatoes are done, DO NOT DRAIN.
+Once the potatoes finish cooking, DO NOT DRAIN.

-You want the cooking water to mash them with.
-This isn’t the time to season or use milk or butter.
+You want to use the cooking water to mash them.
+This stage isn’t the time to season or use milk or butter.
 That will come when you cook and rehydrate the flakes.
-Put the potatoes in a mixing bowl and whip with only the cooking water until smooth.
+Put the cooked potatoes in a mixing bowl and whip with only the cooking water until smooth.
 I used my kitchen aid for this, but you could do it with a hand mixer or even masher if you wanted.
 You want it as smooth as possible.

 Lay the mashed potatoes out on a dehydrator sheet.

 I used the Excalibur dehydrator and the sheets for this.
 You will want to dehydrate the potatoes at 140° for about 24-36 hours, depending on how thick you put the potatoes on.
 I made them thicker than I should have the first time, and some turned black on me.
-Tasted the exact same, but it was a weird color and a bit off putting for my family.
-The thinner the potatoes are, the faster they dry, and the less likely they are to turn black.
-After 12-15 hours, check the potatoes and “flip” the pieces that are dried over.
-This will help get more air circulating to them and in turn dry faster.
+They tasted the same, but it was a weird color and a bit off-putting for my family.

 To use your dehydrated potato flakes